The Best MCAT Study Schedule [1 Month, 2 Months, 3 Months, 4 Months, 6 Months]

 1. How Many Hours a Day Should I Study for the MCAT?

-You should study 3-8 hours a day for the MCAT to receive a good final score.
+You should study three to eight hours a day for the MCAT.
 However, the exact amount of hours per day depends on the length of your study plan and your other commitments.

 2. Is Three Months Enough Time to Study for the MCAT?